Single Structures¶

 - Returns

-Calculate the RMSD between two structures in alternative coordinates ensemble. uses Kabsch alignement algorithm.
+- Calculate the RMSD between all structures with respect of a reference structure. uses Kabsch alignement algorithm. - Parameters

 - Returns